ryanmgit/btcWarning/README.md

       due to old data.
 It will take the program a short amount of time after startup to rebuild its price data to a usable level.

+7. This program uses an API email client to avoid issues caused by blocked email ports on many residential ISPs.
+Elastic Email

-7. Now use the web portal at localhost:8888 to enter emails and notification options into the program
+8. Now use the web portal at localhost:8888 to enter emails and notification options into the program